 But when my service arrived, it turned out to be a bus.
 It drove up on the lane containing the tracks, stopped at the stop, and drove on, following the lane+tracks until the tracks branched off into the grassy median.
 It was a very nice bus, low-floor, high windows, quality seating, and all the information systems that you’d expect on a modern high-tech transit vehicle.

-If you have strong feelings about the streetcar vs bus distinction, and feel that Europe is doing well because they have lots of streetcars, it's important to notice this fact about how some of the best European systems present their service.
-In Europe, it's possible to find out about the routing, frequency, travel time, and next trip on a line, and go wait for it, all without knowing whether it's a bus or a streetcar.
-And from there, it can be a short step to not caring.
+If you have strong feelings about the streetcar vs bus distinction, and feel that Europe is doing well because they have lots of streetcars, it’s important to notice this fact about how some of the best European systems present their service.
+In Europe, it’s possible to find out about the routing, frequency, travel time, and next trip on a line, and go wait for it, all without knowing whether it’s a bus or a streetcar.
+From there, it can be a short step to not caring.

-The European cities I've visited love the streetcar technology, and so do I. But they use it where it's the best way to serve the market, rather than because it's a symbolic step up in quality or comfort that will make people ride.
-They understand the crucial role of buses, and are working hard to make the bus as attractive as the streetcar, and their information systems emphasize the similarity of the two modes rather than their difference.
-They do that because their primary goal is not to promote streetcars but to provide an attractive system for everyone, and streetcar technology can't go everywhere that people deserve good transit.
+The European cities I’ve visited love the streetcar technology, and so do I. But they use it where it’s the best way to serve the market, rather than because it’s a symbolic step up in quality or comfort that will make people ride.
+They understand the crucial role of buses and are working hard to make the bus as attractive as the streetcar; their information systems emphasize the similarity of the two modes rather than their difference.
+They do that because their primary goal is not to promote streetcars but to provide an attractive system for everyone, and streetcar technology can’t go everywhere that people deserve good transit.

 Where the streetcar is the best way to deliver mobility, they use it.
 One excellent reason to build a streetcar is capacity; European ones are often very big, much bigger than an articulated bus.
 The longest I’ve encountered is this one in Bern, around 40m long with seven articulated sections and one continuous interior space.
 Its standing capacity must be around 300.
 Obviously, if you need a vehicle that big, you should build a streetcar line.
 And while Bern does have excellent electric trolleybuses, there are probably cases where the electric supply and emissions issues argue for streetcar technology.

-What I see in Germany and surrounding countries is a sophisticated public transport system focusing on mobility outcomes, and using whatever technology best delivers those outcomes in each corridor.
-I see information systems such as Berlin's where the branding isn't about streetcars and buses, but about a particular level of mobility.
-In this case, Berlin's Metro-Netz presents what I call a Frequent Network brand, isolating and emphasizing services that you can count on to come soon, at almost any time of day or evening.
-It might come on tires, or it might come on rails, but either way it's a high-quality, high-amenity service, and they want you to count on it.
+What I see in Germany and surrounding countries is a sophisticated public transport system focusing on abundant access outcomes, and using whatever technology best delivers those outcomes in each corridor.
+I see information systems such as Berlin’s where the branding isn’t about streetcars and buses, but about a particular level of mobility.
+In this case, Berlin’s Metro-Netz presents what I call a Frequent Network brand, isolating and emphasizing services that you can count on to come soon, at almost any time of day or evening.
+It might come on tires or it might come on rails, but either way it’s a high-quality, high-amenity service, and they want you to count on it.